pydanny/pydanny.github.com/posts/2012-04-05-choosing-a-new-blog-engine.rst

 I want to be able to write without connection
 -----------------------------------------------

 With blogger, I needed an internet connection to get my blog posts to format correctly.
-With Jekyll, I can just type away.
+With Jekyll and other static file systems, I can just type away.

 I want to publish via git
 ---------------------------